hamooo90/Simple_test_app/README.md

  This is a simple android app that demostrate unit testing on multiple components of an android app.

 ## What does this app do?
- insert an object into database and show it in Recycler view
+ insert an object into database and show it in recycler view

 ## Features
 - Kotlin